AdobeDocs/experience-manager-cloud-manager.en/help/using/production-pipelines.md

 ---
 title: Configuring Production Pipelines
-description: Learn how to use Cloud Manager to create and configure production pipelines in order to deploy your code.
+description: Learn how to use Cloud Manager to create and configure production pipelines to deploy your code.
-uuid: 35fd56ac-dc9c-4aca-8ad6-36c29c4ec497
-products: SG_EXPERIENCEMANAGER/CLOUDMANAGER
-topic-tags: using
-content-type: reference
-discoiquuid: ba6c763a-b78a-439e-8c40-367203a719b3
-feature: CI-CD Pipeline
 exl-id: d489fa3c-df1e-480b-82d0-ac8cce78a710
 ---

 # Configuring Production Pipelines {#configuring-production-pipelines}

-Learn how to use Cloud Manager to create and configure production pipelines in order to deploy your code. if you would first like a more conceptual overview of how pipelines work in Cloud Manager, please see the [CI/CD pipeline overview documentation.](ci-cd-pipeline.md)
+Learn how to use Cloud Manager to create and configure production pipelines to deploy your code. if you would first like a more conceptual overview of how pipelines work in Cloud Manager, please see the document [CI/CD Pipelines.](/help/overview/ci-cd-pipelines.md)

->[!NOTE]
->
->To learn how to configure CI/CD pipelines for Cloud Manager in AEM as a Cloud Service, see [the AEMaaCS documentation.](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/configure-pipeline.html#using-cloud-manager)

-## Overview {#understanding-the-flow}
+## Overview {#overview}

-You configure pipelines using the **Pipeline Settings** tile in the [!UICONTROL Cloud Manager] UI.

-You can create two different types of pipelines.
+Using the **Pipeline Settings** tile in [!UICONTROL Cloud Manager] you can create two different types of pipelines.

-* **Production Pipelines** - A production pipelines is a purpose-built pipeline made of a series of orchestrated steps to take source code all the way into production.
+* **Production Pipelines** - A production pipelines is a purpose-built pipeline made of a series of orchestrated steps to take source code from your git repository all the way into production.
 * **Non-Production Pipelines** - A non-production pipeline primarily serves to run code-quality scans or to deploy source code into a development environment.

 This document focuses on production pipelines.
 For details on how to configure non-production pipelines see the document [Configuring Non-Production Pipelines.](configuring-non-production-pipelines.md)